 Sources of Working Capital

-Apart from the components of working capital, it’s also important to understand the sources of working capital.
+Apart from the components of working capital, it’s also essential to understand the sources of working capital.
 Working Capital can be generated by :

 - Sales: Revenue generated increases cash and accounts receivable and therefore increases the working capital.

-- Sale of fixed assets: By selling fixed assets that are not being used, a company can increase it’s cash balance.
+- Sale of fixed assets: A business can increase its cash balance by selling fixed assets.
 In addition, companies can have the option to sell their fixed assets and lease them back from leasing companies.

 - Share Capital Injection: The owners of a company can inject capital in the company increasing the cash and the share equity accounts, therefore increase the working capital.